alexsroth/hidz/notes/RULES.md

     - example: if someone used a substance card on one of your creatures, when it becomes your turn, you are in turn 1 of the effect. if the effect last 3 turns, you will have to wait for the 4th turn before you can remove the effect.
 ### 3. Draw Phase
   - Draw a card
+  - There is a hand limit of 7 cards
+  - If you have a surplus of cards, you will need to discard durning the discard phase
 ### 4. Main Phase
   - You are able to play 1 creature per turn during this phase, with one exception (location cards)
     - When you play a new creatures, it is disoriented and can't use it's energy until its knows its way around your basement, next turn